Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There are many cute babies at the entrance, featuring the sweet potato series exclusive to Kawagoe.

-My Souvenirs:
+My Loot:

 Sweet Potato Bunny has floppy ears and is super cute!